caglaralkan/MDEF/docs/term4-5-6/03-Master Project.md

 In conclusion, community building and engagement are fundamental to the success and growth of makerspaces that are the hubs of alternative presents and sustainable futures.
 A diverse community enhances collaboration, innovation, and sustainability, making the makerspace an energetic and dynamic environment.
 By fostering inclusivity and actively engaging members, makerspaces can continue to evolve and make significant contributions to the maker movement and beyond.

-##Chapter3: Sustainability of Makerspaces and Funding
+##Chapter3: Sustainability of Makerspaces and Funds

 ##3.1 Sustainability Models